scriptydev/prescripty/README.md

 # scripty-hikari
-Yet another rewrite of the Scripty Discord bot with Hikari in Python
+Yet another rewrite of the Scripty Discord bot with Hikari in Python.